-You should definitely know how to (safely) pump and drive and pump and fly.
+You should definitely know how to (safely) pump and drive, pump in public, travel with breast milk, and pump and fly.
 Tracking your output and milk stash with an app can be really helpful – here are my review of the apps currently out there.
 Here is how to rotate your freezer stash.

-Finally, I get a lot of emails from exclusive pumpers, and I put together a FAQ of the questions I get most often.
+Also, I get a lot of emails from exclusive pumpers about how to exclusively pump breast milk, and I put together a FAQ of the questions I get most often.

 If you’re feeling alone, try reading some exclusive pumping stories from other exclusive pumpers.

 Finally, you are doing an awesome job, and you deserve to celebrate your hard work; breastmilk jewelry can be an awesome way to do it.